The AOP framework and AOP-Wiki

 AOP430 - Binding of SARS-CoV-2 to ACE2 leading to infection proliferation

-AOP320 - Binding of S-protein to ACE2 receptor leading to acute respiratory distress associated mortality
+AOP320 - Binding of SARS-CoV-2 to ACE2 leading to acute respiratory distress associated mortality

 AOP173 - Substance interaction with the lung resident cell membrane components leading to lung fibrosis

-AOP319 - Inhibition of Angiotensin-converting enzyme 2 leading to lung fibrosis
+AOP319 - Binding to ACE2 leading to lung fibrosis

 AOP302 - Lung surfactant function inhibition leading to decreased lung function

-AOP374 - Binding of S-protein to ACE2 receptors expressed on brain cells leads to neuroinflammation resulting in encephalitis
+AOP374 - Binding of SARS-CoV-2 to ACE2 receptors expressed on brain cells leads to neuroinflammation resulting in encephalitis

-AOP394 - SARS-CoV-2 infection leading to impaired olfactory function (anosmia)
+AOP394 - Binding of SARS-CoV-2 to ACE2 in olfactory neuroepithelium leading to impaired olfactory function (short-term anosmia)

-AOP395 - Binding of S-protein to ACE2 receptors expressed on pericytes leads to intravascular coagulation resulting in stroke
+AOP395 - Binding of SARS-CoV-2 to ACE2 on pericytes leading to intravascular coagulation resulting in stroke

 AOP422 - Binding of SARS-CoV-2 to ACE2 in enterocytes leading to disruption of intestinal barrier

-AOP428 - ACE2 dysregulation leads to gastrointestinal disorders
+AOP428 - ACE2 dysregulation leading to alteration of gut microbiota

 The CIAO project is supported by the Society for the Advancement of Adverse Outcome Pathways (SAAOP), following its mission to promote and advance scientific research that fosters the development and use of AOPs.
 The AOP Framework is managed by the Organisation for Economic Co-operation and Development (OECD), but the CIAO project is an independent undertaking, making use of the OECD standards.